 Proposed buildings are to have street presence but may not necessarily provide continuous active frontages.
 Where larger building façades facing the street do not incorporate entries, windows or similar elements providing visual relief; such facades must incorporate attractive visual elements by detail, articulation, materials, features etc, or incorporate varying setbacks that allow for additional landscaping.
-Where carparking presents to the street it is to be suitably screened.
+Where car parking presents to the street it is to be suitably screened.

 The built form within the Sector should allow a high level of accessibility and convenience for pedestrians, cyclists and motor vehicles.
 The Sector is to feature a highly inter-connected road and pathways network in order to minimise conflicts between vehicles and pedestrians.
-Access to each site is to be restricted to minimise interruptions to traffic flow and maximise vehicular, bicycle and pedestrian safety.